-Thesis-track students will consult their faculty advisor for guidance regarding curriculum and thesis research.
-MSMS PA is available to help with registration issues, General Petitions, Petitions to Graduate, and other administrative procedures related to a student's progress.
+Thesis-track students will consult their thesis advisor for guidance regarding curriculum, registration, and thesis research.
+MSMS PA is available to help with registration issues should these arise, General Petitions, and other administrative procedures related to a student's progress.